 |1000001 and above||30%|

-After taking out tax rebate under section 87A as applicable to you, you need to charge surcharge on it to calculate final net tax payable.
+After taking out tax rebate under section 87A as applicable to you, you need to charge applicable surcharge and health and education cess at the rate of 4% on it to calculate final net tax payable.

 From the tax liability calculated above, deduct the tax amount that has been deducted from your salary.
 If any tax needs to be paid by you in the financial year, then it has to be paid as self assessment tax using challan number 281 before filing return of income.